kawaiiDango/pano-scrobbler/instructions.md

 - If you intend to package a build for desktop, use [Bellsoft's GraalVM based on OpenJDK 25](https://bell-sw.com/pages/downloads/native-image-kit/) as your gradle JDK and run gradle packageUberJarForCurrentOS.
-Also have [makensis.exe](https://nsis.sourceforge.io/Main_Page) in your PATH for Windows.
+Also have [NSIS](https://nsis.sourceforge.io/Main_Page) installed in Program Files on Windows.

 - Run ./gradlew composeApp:packageUberJarForCurrentOS